-- ☐ A site and/or vicinity map indicating the location of any prime or unique soils on the site.

-OR - □ Declaration that there are no prime or unique soils on the site. - ☐ If any prime, unique, or state significant soils occur on the site, a calculation of the percentage of the site area that they cover.
+- A site plan and/or map indicating the location of any prime or unique soils on the site. - ☐ If any prime or unique soils occur on the site, a calculation of what percentage of the site area they cover.

 □ No additional documentation necessary.